rifandani/portfolio-gatsby/src/data/services/service-2/index.md

 category: 'services'
 title: 'Database Engineer'
 icon: 'database'
-description: 'I have been using PostgreSQL, MongoDB and Firebase in some of my projects.
-Experienced using ORM like Prisma (PostgreSQL) and Mongoose (MongoDB) so that i can build faster and make fewer errors.'
+description: 'Experienced using modern databases such as PostgreSQL, MongoDB and Firebase.
+Comfortable developing using ORM like Prisma, Mongoose and TypeORM so that I can build faster and make fewer errors.'
 ---